The Lucy Faithfull Foundation

 Call our confidential helpline or send us an anonymous message.Find out more

 Stop It Now!
-UK and Ireland was established in 2002 by The Lucy Faithfull Foundation, the only UK wide charity dedicated solely to reducing the risk of children being sexually abused.
+UK and Ireland was established in 2002 by child protection charity The Lucy Faithfull Foundation – the only UK wide charity dedicated solely to preventing child sexual abuse.

-The Lucy Faithfull Foundation manages the Stop It Now! campaign and helpline, and trained staff provide a call-back and face-to-face service to helpline callers who need specialist, on-going advice and support.
+The Lucy Faithfull Foundation manages the Stop It Now! helpline and campaign, and trained staff provide a call-back and face-to-face service to helpline callers who need specialist, ongoing advice and support.

 Our mission is to prevent the sexual abuse of children and young people by working with protective adults, those affected by abuse and those perpetrating it, including young people with harmful sexual behaviour.
 We are committed to using our expert knowledge to impact on public policy, and to educate families, professionals and the public.
 We help children and young people to stay safe in all our work.

 We believe child sexual abuse is preventable, not inevitable.

 Our vision is a world in which children’s right to live free from abuse and exploitation becomes a reality.

 What we do

 Our purpose is to safeguard children and young people from sexual abuse by preventing it and responding to it.
 We work with entire families that have been affected by abuse including: adult male and female sexual abusers; young people with inappropriate sexual behaviours; victims of abuse and other family members.